bob1de/btrfs-backup/README.rst

 Afterwards, the way is free for a new transfer.
 You may also use ``--no-snapshot`` to only do the transfers without creating new snapshots.

-There is a special flag called ``locked-dests`` available.
+There is a special flag called ``--locked-dests`` available.
 If supplied, it automatically adds all destinations which locks exist for as if they were specified at the command line.
 You might do something like: